Competitive Local Routing with Constraints: Routing on the Constrained -Graph

 We conclude this section by showing that the above $O(1)$-memory 1-local routing algorithm has a routing ratio of at most 9 times the length of the positive routing path, which implies an 18-competitive 1-local routing algorithm for negative routing in the constrained \graph.

-\begin{theorem} There exists an $O(1)$-memory 1-local 18-competitive routing algorithm for negative routing in the constrained \graph. \end{theorem} \begin{proof} Let $p$ be the last vertex where the search strategy was restarted --- initially $p$ is $s$.
+\begin{theorem} There exists an $O(1)$-memory 1-local 18-competitive routing algorithm for negative routing in the constrained \graph between vertices that can see each other. \end{theorem} \begin{proof}[Proof.]
+Let $p$ be the last vertex where the search strategy was restarted --- initially $p$ is $s$.
 We prove the theorem by showing that when we restart the search strategy at vertex $q$, we traveled at most 9 times the distance along the positive routing path between $p$ and $q$.
 If we restart the search strategy because we reached a vertex of in-degree 2, this follows directly from the fact that the search strategy is 9-competitive, i.e. we found the vertex we are looking for and we spent at most 9 times the distance along the positive routing path between $p$ and $q$.

 If we reach a vertex $v$ with in-degree 0 or we traverse an edge $v u$ and the positive routing algorithm would not have routed from $u$ to $v$, we backtrack to $p$ and traverse the path on the opposite side of $s t$.
 We follow this path until we reach $w$, the last vertex traversed on this side of $s t$.
 Unfortunately, $w$ is too close to $p$ to prove that the total length traveled is at most 9 times the distance along the positive routing path between $p$ and $w$.
 However, $w$ must have in-degree 1: Since $w$ is part of the positive routing path, it cannot have in-degree 0, and since we did not restart the search strategy when we reached $w$ the previous time, it cannot have in-degree 2.
 Hence, it has in-degree 1 and it follows that the vertex $q$ to which $w$ is connected is also part of the positive routing path.
 Since the distance along the positive routing path between $p$ and $v$ is at most 2 times the distance along the positive routing path between $p$ and $q$, an argument analogous to the one used by Baeza-Yates~\etal~\cite{BCR93} shows that we traversed at most 9 times the distance along the positive routing path between $p$ and $q$ to reach $q$. \end{proof}